Adroiti/docs-for-code-review-tools/RuboCop/Performance-CaseWhenSplat.md

 that the `case` `when` statement is run.
 Since Ruby does not support fall through inside of `case` `when`, like some other languages do, the order of the `when` branches does not matter.
-By placing any splat expansions at the end of the list of `when` branches we will reduce the number of times that memory has to be allocated for the expansion.
+By placing any splat expansions at the end of the list of `when` branches you will reduce the number of times that memory has to be allocated for the expansion.